nettrades/nettrades-platform/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/nettrades/nettrades-platform)](https://github.com/nettrades/nettrades-platform/issues)

-## The sovereign AI platform for autonomous enterprises
+## The NETTRADES Sovereign AI Platform

-NETTRADES – Sovereign AI in a Box, provides the complete private, self-improving AI infrastructure that enables autonomous operations.
+NETTRADES provides the complete private, self-improving AI infrastructure that enables autonomous operations.

 Enterprises face a critical choice: send sensitive data to external companies (risky and costly) or spend years building their own AI infrastructure.

-Now they could set up a Ubuntu Linux box and run the commands below to deploy a complete, NETTRADES Sovereign AI platform behind their firewall in 30 minutes — no cloud dependencies, no data leaving your control and no vendor lock-in.
+Now they could just set up a Ubuntu Linux box and run the commands below to deploy the complete NETTRADES Sovereign AI Platform behind their firewall in 30 minutes — no cloud dependencies, no data leaving your control and no vendor lock-in.

 ```bash
 apt update && apt upgrade -y